BrianP8701/swarmstar/journal.md

 wait first of all whats the new execution process for actions gonna be?

 write scripts to delete from action space and add to action space externally first then add those in

+lets define a concrete definition for the executor and where to use it.